dermeister0/candy/docs/extensions.rst

     .. function:: void Save(MailMessage message, string fileName)

-        Saves MailMessage to file.
+        ***extension** Saves MailMessage to file.
 There are no standard methods in .NET to save MailMessage to file.
 The only way to do that is to define ``mailSettings`` in config.
 This methods uses reflection to call internal methods to save message to file.

 DateTimeExtensions
 ------------------